semestry/.github/.github/ISSUE_TEMPLATE/mtt-upgrade.md

 ---
 name: MyTimetable upgrade
 about: Request an upgrade to the latest version of MyTimetable for a specific customer.
-title: 'CUSTOMER MTT upgrade'
+title: CUSTOMER MTT upgrade
-labels: 'Type: Customer Impl.'
+labels: ''
 assignees: ''

 ---